google/google-authenticator/libpam/README.md

 minimal.
 Of more concern may be that an attacker will be able to detect when the real user logs in.

+### default_window_size / default_rwindow_size

+Default values for the WINDOW_SIZE and RWINDOW_SIZE options.
+This may be overridden by corresponding values in individual user's .google_authenticator files.